suneeshjacob/ACRoD/paper/paper.md

 ---
-title: 'RobJac: A Python package for numerically calculating the Jacobian of a robot around a single end-effector point'
+title: 'Automatic Computation for Robot Design (ACRoD): A Python package for numerically calculating the Jacobian of a robot around a single end-effector point for optimisation of performance around the end-effector point.'
 tags:
   - Python
   - Robotics